JetBrains/kotlin-web-site/pages/docs/reference/fun-interfaces.md

 ## Functional interfaces vs. type aliases

 Functional interfaces and [type aliases](type-aliases.html) serve different purposes.
-Type aliases are just names for existing types - they don't create a new type, while functional interfaces do.
+Type aliases are just names for existing types – they don't create a new type, while functional interfaces do.

-Type aliases can have only one member while functional interfaces can have several non-abstract members and one abstract member.
+Type aliases can have only one member, while functional interfaces can have multiple non-abstract members and one abstract member.
 Functional interfaces can also implement and extend other interfaces.

-So functional interfaces are more flexible and provide more capabilities than type aliases.
+Considering the above, functional interfaces are more flexible and provide more capabilities than type aliases.